ETCBC/peshitta/docs/about.md

 (2018-10-17).
 ETCBC/peshitta: (Version 0.3).
 Zenodo. http://doi.org/10.5281/zenodo.1464757
 ```

+If you would like to use the textual data commercially, contact the ETCBC or Brill.

+The conversion program itself it subject the liberal [MIT license](https://mit-license.org).

 **N.B.:** Releases of this repo have been archived at [Zenodo](https://zenodo.org),
 which ensures that you can use DOIs to point to specific versions.